CoffeaTeam/coffea/docs/source/index.rst

 otherwise adapt the analysis code itself.

-coffea is a HEP community project collaborating with `iris\\-hep <http://iris-hep.org/>`_ and a currently a prototype.
+coffea is a HEP community project collaborating with `iris\\-hep <http://iris-hep.org/>`_ and is currently a prototype.
 We welcome input to improve its quality as we progress towards a sensible refactorization into the scientific python ecosystem and a first release.
 Please feel free to contribute at our `github repo <https://github.com/CoffeaTeam/coffea>`_!